 Effective July 1, 1991, all employees not otherwise covered by the School Employees Retirement System or the State Teachers Retirement System of Ohio have an option to choose Social Security or the School Employees Retirement System.
-As of June 30, 2007, three members of the Board of Education have elected Social Security.
-The Board's liability is 6.2 percent of wages paid.
+As of June 30, 2008, three members of the Board of Education have elected Social Security.
+The contribution rate is 6.2 percent of wages.